Abrar-Abir/Sequence-Aligner/README.md

 # Sequence Aligner
-## A Python project for global alignment of Nucleic Acid sequences using FOGSAA
+## A Python project for global alignment of Nucleic Acid sequences using FOGSAA, NW algorithm
 ---
 ### Project Description:
 In bioinformatics, a sequence alignment is a way of arranging the sequences of DNA, RNA, or protein to identify regions of similarity that may be a consequence of functional, structural, or evolutionary relationships between the sequences.[1]
 Aligned sequences of nucleotide or amino acid residues are typically represented as rows within a matrix.
 Gaps are inserted between the residues so that identical or similar characters are aligned in successive columns. [[1](https://en.wikipedia.org/wiki/Sequence_alignment)]